psychemedia/middle-english-romances/sir-isumbras.md

 L. 152. *For saynte charité.* — That is, " for holy charity."
 Later writers made a kind of allegorical saint of Charity.
 Ophelia sings, " By Gis and by Saint Charity," in Hamlet, Act iv.
 Sc.
 5; and Spenser writes, —

-" Ah! dear Lord, and sweet Saint Charity!
+"Ah! dear Lord, and sweet Saint Charity!
 That some good body once would pity me."

 L. 185.
 This line, which is wanting in the original, has been supplied from the Cottonian MS. For *went* read *wente*.